Key Insights About IRS Regulations for Maintenance Teams: Repairs and Maintenance Tax Deductions

-The IRS allows businesses to elect costs that can be deducted or capitalized.
-Deductions are done by subtracting the cost of a business expense from income in either the year the cost is incurred or the year the cost is paid.
+Deductions subtract the cost of a business expense from income in either the year the cost is incurred or the year the cost is paid.
 If a cost is capitalized, a business may recover it over a period of time through deductions for amortization, depletion, or depreciation.

-Repair and maintenance costs
+Repair and Maintenance Costs

-Amounts paid for repairs and maintenance to tangible property can be deducted if the amounts paid are not required to be capitalized.
-However, a business may elect to capitalize amounts paid for repair and maintenance depending on their own internal policies for handling books and records.
-Accounting and tax specialists review both minor and major repairs that are made to capital assets.
-Minor repairs may be deducted immediately and major repairs or improvements may be depreciated over time.
+Money paid for repairs and maintenance to tangible property can be deducted if the amounts paid are not required to be capitalized.
+However, a business may elect to capitalize amounts paid for repair and maintenance depending on its own internal policies for handling books and records.

 Depreciation is the process of spreading the cost of an asset over its useful life.
 This method of recovering costs is used for tangible assets like buildings, vehicles, and manufacturing equipment.

 The IRS states that If you retire and remove a depreciable asset in connection with the installation or production of a replacement asset, you can deduct the costs of removing the retired asset.
-However, if you replace a component (part) of a depreciable asset, capitalize the removal costs if the replacement is an improvement and deduct the costs if the replacement is a repair.

-In our article on work orders, we use the example of Food Packer ABC that is required to install a new packaging line.
-However, prior to installation, the maintenance team first needs to hire a third party mover to remove an old piece of equipment to make space.
-Following the rule on retired asset removal costs, the cost of service for hiring the third party may be deductible.
+Imagine that Food Packer ABC is required to install a new packaging line.
+However, before installation can begin the maintenance team needs to hire a third-party mover to take out an old piece of equipment and make space for the new purchase.

-Businesses may elect to deduct costs of making a facility or public transportation vehicle more accessible and usable by those who are disabled or elderly.
+Businesses may elect to deduct the costs of making a facility or public transportation vehicle more accessible and usable by those who are disabled or elderly.
 Examples of these are costs associated with the installation of ramps, elevators, and symbols of accessibility.

-IRS provides ways to determine whether repairs should be deducted or classified and depreciated over a certain number of years.
-A unit of tangible property is improved only if the amounts paid are for betterment, restoration, or adaptation of a unit of property.
-The characteristics of each are summarized below as defined by the IRS:
+If repairs and maintenance can’t be deducted, they may be classified as depreciations over a certain number of years.
+A unit of tangible property is improved only if the amounts paid are for the betterment, restoration, or adaptation of a unit of property.

 Betterment